 - Financial Plan

-Next, start working on the different sections of your business plan, which are as follows:
+Next, start working on the following different sections of your business plan:

 Open your business plan with a brief overview of your business, its nature, and its competitive edge.
 Include your qualifications and competencies, as well as a short discussion of how the loan will help your business grow.